-What does this tell you about Paul, the apostle?
+What does this list of friends tell you about Paul?

+- -People must have liked him.

+- -He probably had a lot of charisma.

+- -He was somebody people liked to follow.

+- -He must have given friendship as much as he took.

-- -He counted on people to help him do ministry. - -He gave people opportunities to use their gifts, maybe where he was lacking certain gifts. - -He didn't do life or ministry alone.
+- -He counted on people to help him do ministry.

+- -He gave people opportunities to use their gifts, maybe where he was lacking certain gifts.

+- -He didn't do life or ministry alone.